scottwestover/scottwestover.dev/hugo-site/content/post/2024/08/solitaire-phaser-3-tutorial-3/index.md

 ## Game Object Data

 In order to store custom data on our Phaser Game Objects, one of the ways to do this is to use the built in Data Manager for a game object.
 The Data Manager is a custom class that allows us to store and retrieve data on a Game Object instance, and this works as a simple key/value storage system, were we can provide a key, a `string`, that has a unique name along with a value of any type, and Phaser will store this data on the Game Object.
 For example, if I wanted to give each object a unique id, I could store a field called `id` with a value of the id.
 A good way to think about the Data Manager, is to think of this as a basic `object`, where the `key` you add is one of the `keys` on your object and the `value` you set will be the value associated with that `key`.
-By using the built in Data Manager, we can store any type of data we want and we don't have to worry about creating a custom class to hold this information or worry about overwriting one of the properties on the game object class we created.
+By using the built in Data Manager, we can store any type of data we want and we don't have to worry about creating a custom class to hold this information, or worry about overwriting one of the properties on the game object class we created.

 Now, to actually use the built in Data Manager on a game object, we need to use the `setData` and `getData` methods.
 These two methods will create an instance of the Data Manager class on our Game Object instance if one does not exist, and then we can use these to set and retrieve values.
 To do this in our code, we will update the `#createCard` method to match the following code: